barryw/bjr/README.md

 #### SDKs

 The BJR API server has a Swagger UI available at `/api-docs` which you can use to interact with BJR.
-The `swagger.yaml` lives in `swagger/v1` and can be used to generate SDKs for several languages using Swagger codegen.
+The `swagger.yaml` lives in `swagger/v1` and can be used to generate SDKs for several languages using OpenAPI codegen.

 In order to generate the SDKs, you will need to be running `docker`.
 To generate them, run